-He has also served on a number of broadcasting and arts boards, including being the Chair of the Stratford Festival, the Canadian Museum of Civilization, the Luminato International Arts Festival and the Canadian Stage company, and holding a five-year term as a director on the CBC Board.
+He served on a number of broadcasting and arts boards, including being the Chair of the Stratford Festival, the Canadian Museum of Civilization, the Luminato International Arts Festival and the Canadian Stage company, and held a five-year term as a director on the CBC Board.

-Peter is a graduate of the Dalhousie Law School in Halifax and has an MBA from the Harvard Business School in Boston.
-He has been awarded nine honourary degrees from Canadian universities and is a Senior Resident at Massey College at the University of Toronto.
+Peter is a graduate of the Dalhousie Law School in Halifax and had an MBA from the Harvard Business School in Boston.
+He was awarded nine honourary degrees from Canadian universities and was a Senior Resident at Massey College at the University of Toronto.

 Piita Irniq, Former Commissioner to Nunavut, Artist